Curbing PBHs with PTAs: Constraints on PBHs

 Another important theoretical uncertainty when estimating constraints on the PBH abundance arises due to the choice of the prescription when computing the PBH abundance.
 The right panels of Figs.~\ref{fig:GWfPBHMF} and~\ref{fig:GWfPBH} show the constraints on the PBH abundance arising when the abundance is computed using threshold statistics (solid lines) and peaks theory (dashed lines).
 In both figures, primordial NGs are neglected ($f_{\rm NL} = 0$) so the NGs arise only from the non-linear relation between density and curvature perturbations.
 As one can see, almost the entire parameter space accessible by LVK via GWs from PBH binary mergers~\cite{Hutsi:2020sol, Romero-Rodriguez:2021aws, Franciolini:2022tfm, Andres-Carcasona:2024wqk} is excluded when threshold statistics is assumed.
-On the other hand, with the peaks theory, only a small portion of the parameter space relevant to LVK is constrained.
+On the other hand, with the peaks theory, the constraints are relaxed of few orders of magnitude.
 Despite this significant theoretical uncertainty, PTA observations can constrain the PBH abundance in both cases.

 The dependence of the constraints on the shape of the power spectrum is illustrated in Fig.~\ref{fig:GWfPBH}.
-While relatively narrow spectra, such as the LN and the BPL1 cases, produce similar results, broader spectra, represented by the BPL2 case are constrained also at larger scales due to the broadness of the spectrum.
+While relatively narrow spectra, such as the LN and the BPL1 cases, produce similar results, broader spectra, represented by the BPL2 case, are constrained also at larger scales due to the broadness of the spectrum.
 We remark that the constraints at large scales $k_* \lesssim 5 \times 10^6 {\rm Mpc}^{-1}$ arise mostly from the first bin by NANOGrav15.
 This is also the region in which the SIGW are most strongly constrained.
 In a similar vein, the constraints on the PBH abundance in the threshold statistics case are quite similar for all spectra except at large masses $\langle M_{\rm PBH} \rangle$.
 In particular, the strongest constraints touch the dashed region in Fig.~\ref{fig:GWfPBH} which corresponds to having less than a single PBH within the current Hubble volume.
 This line is given by $f_{\rm PBH} 4\pi \Omega_{\rm DM} M_{\rm pl}^2/H_0 < \langle M_{\rm PBH}\rangle$.

 Fig.~\ref{fig:GWfPBHNGs} shows the effect of primordial NGs.
 Firstly, we underline that the NG corrections to SIGW depend on $f_{\rm NL}^2$ and are thus indifferent to the sign of $f_{\rm NL}$.
 On the other hand, this latter strongly impacts $f_{\rm PBH}$.
 Indeed, negative primordial NGs suppress the tail of the PDF with respect to the Gaussian case, that is, they reduce the probability of large fluctuations that cross the threshold.
 So, a larger amplitude would be needed to obtain the same PBH abundance.
 Positive primordial NGs, on the other hand, have the opposite effect as they make large fluctuations more likely.